 PD measures may include biochemical measures (receptor binding, enzyme inhibition, downstream events, etc. as defined in non-clinical studies), functional imaging, proteomics, immunological measures (antibody or T-cell response), etc. Population PK/PD studies are encouraged.
 For compounds shown to be cytostatic in non-clinical models, prolonged exposure may be needed to elicit tumour shrinkage in clinical studies.
-If in these cases unexpected, early tumour shrinkage is observed this constitutes a signal indicating that further studies exploring the underlying mechanisms behind early response are warranted.
-While it is acknowledged that drug development for compounds with a single main target for activity, such as mutated BRAF, is more straight forward, it is still expected that the pharmacological rational behind poly-targeting compounds is reflected in the exploratory studies programme, e.g. in terms of biomarkers selected in order to identify the proper target population for treatment.
+If in these cases unexpected, early tumour shrinkage is observed this Guideline on the evaluation of anticancer medicinal products in man constitutes a signal indicating that further studies exploring the underlying mechanisms behind early response are warranted.
+While it is acknowledged that drug development for compounds with a single main target for activity, such as mutated BRAF, is more straightforward, it is still expected that the pharmacological rational behind poly-targeting compounds is reflected in the exploratory studies programme, e.g. in terms of biomarkers selected in order to identify the proper target population for treatment.
+Non-clinical studies should also explore mechanisms of primary or secondary resistance to drugs.
+This is particularly important for the development of targeted drugs: an identified factor of sensitivity to the drug, crucial to tumour survival/development will normally explain why the drug is active (can induce e.g., shrinkage, slow progression).
+The elementary mechanism(s) contributing to tumour development is (are) called driver(s).
+Clonal selection, development of new resistance mechanisms, emergence of a pre-existing alternative driver insensitive to the drug under development may explain why some tumours escape to the drug activity, despite expression of the marker.